gregnrobinson/slack-gcp-billing-notifier/README.md

 - SLACK_CHANNEL: The name of the slack channel where the notifications should be sent to.
 - BOT_ACCESS_TOKEN: The Bot Token that was created in  the first step.

-5. Click deploy.
-When deployment finished, go to the Testing tab to confirm functionality.
+6. Click deploy.
+When deployment finished, go to the Testing tab.

+### Testing

 It is requried to encode the Pub/Sub test data as Base64.
 The snippet below is plain JSON.
 ```